Failure to track a stable AMOC state under rapid climate change: Density changes under slow warming

-The quantity $\Psi_{\mathrm{NADW}}$ is useful as near zero values indicate that an adiabatic AMOC cannot be sustained \cite{vanWesten2025e}.
-In the CO$_2$ ramp simulation, $\Psi_{\mathrm{NADW}}$ primarily increases while $\sigma_2^{\mathrm{max}}$ decreases (Figure~\ref{fig:Figure_3}b).
-This combined response means that both the interior and surface sinking region (40$^{\circ}$N -- 65$^{\circ}$N) are getting lighter, and that surface buoyancy fluxes change accordingly to maintain an adiabatic AMOC.
-The former is also demonstrated in Figure~\ref{fig:Figure_S1}a, which shows that the surface sinking regions and $\sigma_2^{\mathrm{max}}$ change at about the same rate.
-This is also true for the RCP2.6 simulation (Figure~\ref{fig:Figure_S1}b), but for the RCP4.5 and RCP8.5 simulations (Figure~\ref{fig:Figure_S1}c,d), the surface sinking region is getting lighter faster than $\sigma_2^{\mathrm{max}}$ and this closes the adiabatic AMOC pathways.
-This demonstrates that rate-dependent effects are important for the AMOC responses, not only for AMOC weakening \cite{Hankel2025}, but also for AMOC tipping risk.
-This is the second indication for a radiative forcing path dependence of AMOC tipping.
+The quantity $\Psi_{\mathrm{NADW}}$ is useful as near-zero values indicate that an adiabatic AMOC cannot be sustained \cite{vanWesten2025e}.
+In the slow CO$_2$ ramp, $\Psi_{\mathrm{NADW}}$ remains relatively large while $\sigma_2^{\mathrm{max}}$ decreases (Figure~\ref{fig:Figure_2}b).
+This combined response means that both the interior and surface sinking region (40$^{\circ}$N -- 65$^{\circ}$N) are getting lighter at the same rate (Figure~\ref{fig:Figure_3}a), such that adiabatic pathways remain open and support a strong AMOC.
+This also holds for the RCP2.6 simulation (Figure~\ref{fig:Figure_3}b).
+The retreating sea-ice cover further activates additional sinking regions over the first 800~model years (inset in Figure~\ref{fig:Figure_3}a), which will be discussed in more detail below.
+For the faster CO$_2$ ramps, as well as RCP4.5 and RCP8.5 simulations (Figure~\ref{fig:Figure_3}c--f), the surface sinking region is getting lighter faster than $\sigma_2^{\mathrm{max}}$ and this closes the adiabatic AMOC pathways.
+For these cases, in which the AMOC collapses, near-zero values of $\Psi_{\mathrm{NADW}}$ (Figures~\ref{fig:Figure_3}g,h) happen about 100~years before the AMOC strength is strongly reduced ($< 5$~Sv).
+This demonstrates that rate-dependent effects are important not only for AMOC weakening \cite{Hankel2025}, but also for AMOC collapse scenarios.

-Apart from the potential density responses, the surface buoyancy fluxes ($B_{\mathrm{flux}}$, Figure~\ref{fig:Figure_3}c) also change and induce $\Psi_{\mathrm{NADW}}$ responses (Figure~\ref{fig:Figure_3}d).
-The initial AMOC weakening during the first 300~model years is attributed to changing heat fluxes ($\Psi_{\mathrm{NADW}}^T$) under global warming, whereas freshwater fluxes ($\Psi_{\mathrm{NADW}}^S$) have the opposite response.
-Thereafter, both the heat and freshwater fluxes contribute to increasing $\Psi_{\mathrm{NADW}}$ values.
-The $\Psi_{\mathrm{NADW}}$ and $B_{\mathrm{flux}}$ are closely related ($R^2 = 0.896$), but note that a part of $B_{\mathrm{flux}}$ does not supply water to the adiabatic AMOC pathways.
-Nevertheless, the dominant $B_{\mathrm{flux}}$ contributions (e.g., longwave radiation and sea-ice melt) can be analysed in greater detail and recent work suggests that a sign change in $B_{\mathrm{flux}}$ can be used to indicate the onset of the AMOC collapse \cite{vanWesten2025e}.
-The tendency of $B_{\mathrm{flux}}$ to become more negative, indicates that the AMOC stabilises in the warmer climate.